Brian Dooreck MD

 Let's get right to it.
 Carbs (or starches) are not bad.
-They are not the "enemy" nor should be avoided in a balanced and healthy diet.
+They are not the "enemy," nor should they be avoided in a balanced and healthy diet.
 Federal Dietary Guidelines recommend 45% to 65% of daily calories should come from carbohydrates.
-The questions are from what source are you getting your carbs and what choices are you making in your overall diet?
+The questions are from what source are you getting your carbs, and what choices are you making in your overall diet?

 Federal Dietary guidelines recommend 45% to 65% of daily calories should come from carbohydrates.